veracruz-project/veracruz/execution-engine/README.markdown

 ```
 Set the file size of the file opened by the file descriptor `fd` to the new size `size`.
 It will zero-fill, if the new size is larger than the existing size,
-or truacate, if the new size is smaller.
+or truncate, if the new size is smaller.
 * `fd_filestat_set_times`
 ```rust
 fn fd_filestat_set_times(fd: Fd, atime: Timestamp, mtime: Timestamp, flags: SetTimeFlags) -> Result<(), ErrNo>